15rufernan/Name-The-States/README.md

 # Name The States
- Quiz game where the user has to name all of the US states.
+ Quiz game where the user has to name all the US states.